 Select the sharpest and finest rust proof pins.
 If you find a single rusted pin in your pin collection throw them away immediately.

-You may need to buy extra fine pins for pinning delicate fabrics without damaging them
+You may need to buy extra fine pins for pinning delicate fabrics without damaging them.

 Iron and ironing board

 A good quality iron makes all the difference between professional looking sewing and shoddy sewing.
-During the process of construction, a good sewist will keep on ironing to get a good finish.
-Steam irons which steam the fabric are an advantage.
-An ironing board with good padding and zero wrinkles are also necessary to make the ironing smooth.
-Checkout this post on the correct way to press for sewing
+During the process of construction, a good sewist will keep on pressing to get a good finish.
+Steam irons which steam-press the fabric without damaging the surface are an advantage.
+You can use a pressing cloth to protect the fabric surface.

-As you start sewing there will be lots of loose threads to be cut out; taking out your big scissors is a pain; you can use the small snips as and when the threads are needed to be cut, conveniently kept near the sewing machine
+As you start sewing there will be lots of loose threads to be cut out; taking out your big scissors is a pain; you can use the small snips as and when the threads are needed to be cut, conveniently kept near the sewing machine.

 These are scissors with a zig zag edge.
-They are basically handy to finish the seams; their cut prevent fabric edges from fraying
+They are basically handy to finish the seams; their cut prevent fabric edges from fraying.

 This is a very convenient tool if you have a pattern and you need to mark it on to fabric.
 It is used along with carbon paper.
 There are two kinds of tracing wheels – one suitable for heavy fabrics and one for light and medium type fabric.
 The one with smooth edged teeth will keep your pattern intact.

 This is a tool used for threading tape, ribbon or elastic through casings.It is usually a blunt needle with an eye or a pin in the end ; This is replaceable with a safety pin ofcourse but if you do garments with many elastic casings and gathers, very convenient if this is at hand .

 More on the different types of Bodkin here.